rujuldwivedi/Bulldozer-Price-Prediction/README.md

 # MSMLProject1
 # 🚜 Predicting the Sale Price of Bulldozers using Machine Learning

+#IMPORTANT
+Open the zipped file for data (saved and loaded, as git lfs had issues with the PATH directory).Keep reading!

 In this notebook, we're going to go through an example machine learning project with the goal of predicting the sale price of bulldozers.

 Since we're trying to predict a number, this kind of problem is known as a **regression problem**.